 Halloween is an exciting time for children: pumpkin decorations, the beginning of fall, the drama of costumes, the adventure of trick-or-treating, and the sweetness of candy.
 For the littlest children, however, it can also get a bit overwhelming.
 For some children, costumes can be confusing and scary and Halloween candy can be very stimulating!
 What are some developmentally appropriate ways you can enjoy this season with your baby or toddler?

-Here are seven pumpkin activities for you and your little one
+Here are some simple pumpkin activities for you and your little one

 Remember that your child’s attention span may be very short.
 It is important to follow their interest and stamina for each activity, and don’t assume you will be able to do all of this in one day.
 They may only have the capacity for one of these activities per day.
 These may be spread out over the course of the entire month!